hashdist/hashdist/doc/source/index.rst

 "meta-distribution" or distribution framework.
 It provides enough features that power-users may use it directly, however we expect that in typical use it will be **rebranded** and expanded on to provide a more user-friendly solution.
-In time, hopefully PyHPC, QSnake, Sage, python-hpcmp may all live side by side using Hashdist underneath.
+If all goes well, the current scientific Python distribution may all live side by side using Hashdist underneath.
 The ways in which you download, select and configure packages in each of these distribution systems will necesarrily be different, and that is the intention: To allow flexible